Brandon-Kee/NeuroScan/README.md

    &emsp; Purpose: Helps the model learn to detect tumors even when the tumor region isn't sharply defined.

 ## Training the Model
+### Training Parameters
-Optimizer: Adam (lr=0.0001)
+* **Optimizer:** Adam (lr=0.0001)
-Loss: Sparse Categorical Crossentropy
+* Loss: Sparse Categorical Crossentropy
-Batch Size: 20
+* Batch Size: 20
-Epochs: 50
+* Epochs: 50
-Fine-Tuning: Last 20 layers unfrozen
+* Fine-Tuning: Last 20 layers unfrozen

+The training parameters were carefully selected to balance model performance and computational efficiency while leveraging transfer learning.
+The Adam optimizer with a low learning rate (0.0001) was chosen to enable stable fine-tuning of the pretrained MobileNetV3Large base model—this conservative rate prevents drastic overwriting of the pretrained weights while still allowing meaningful updates to the unfrozen layers.
+Sparse categorical crossentropy was selected as the loss function because it efficiently handles multi-class classification (glioma, meningioma, pituitary, no tumor) without requiring one-hot encoded labels.
+A batch size of 20 provides a compromise between memory constraints (critical for high-resolution 224×224 MRI images) and gradient stability during training.
+The model was trained for 50 epochs to ensure full convergence.
+Only the last 20 layers were unfrozen to preserve the base model’s early-layer feature detectors (while specializing the deeper layers for MRI image features.
+Together, these parameters optimize the trade-off between retaining transfer learning benefits and adapting to brain tumor detection.

 ### Why Transfer Learning?
 Transfer learning is crucial for medical imaging where: